Axonius and “The Source of Truth” (How many assets do I have?)

 How can I improve accuracy and the chance of the result being wrong?

-So, my formula for obtaining the source of truth for Windows Machines my organization has is as follows, back to where we started.
+So, my formula for obtaining the source of truth for Windows Machines my organization has is as follows:

 Type = Windows X seen in last (number) of days.